Lily-Evan/wafer-fault-detection-with-ml/README.md

 Seaborn

-📁 Files
-semiconductor-wafer-defect-classificatio (1).ipynb: Main Jupyter notebook containing code, analysis, and model training

-Wafer image dataset from Kaggle

 📈 Results

-The three models are compared on classification performance.
-Results show which algorithm performs best on the wafer defect recognition task.
+The three models are benchmarked on classification performance.

+Comparative analysis highlights which algorithm achieves the highest accuracy on wafer defect recognition.

 📬 Acknowledgments

-Dataset provided by the Multimedia Information Retrieval Lab and hosted on Kaggle.
+Dataset provided by Multimedia Information Retrieval Lab.

+Hosted on Kaggle as WM-811K.